Pfizer asks FDA to OK COVID-19 booster shots for all adults - Salisbury Post

 If the FDA authorizes Pfizer’s request for expanded boosters, the Centers for Disease Control and Prevention then will make recommendations for how to use them.

 Globally, boosters also are a hodge-podge.
 Some countries restrict them to older or medically fragile people while others have few restrictions.
 Israel, for example, has allowed Pfizer boosters for anyone 12 and older.
-Canada’s health regulator on Tuesday authorized Pfizer boosters for people 18 and older.
+Canada on Tuesday authorized Pfizer boosters for adults.

+GE to end its run as a conglomerate, split into three companies

+By MICHELLE CHAPMAN AP Business Writer General Electric, the storied American manufacturer that struggled under its own weight after growing... read more